Automatic Reminiscence Therapy for Dementia: Validation

 \subsection{Qualitative results}

-Our first goal was to generate meaningful questions from the provided pictures.
-Table \ref{tab:gen_questions} contains some generated questions by our VQG model for each of the proposed images.
-These images were not in the training set as they were taken from photo albums, so the model was the first time that had these images as input.
+Table \ref{tab:gen_questions} contains several generated questions by our VQG model for two of the proposed images, taken from the user's photo albums.
 By looking at the questions, we can easily realise that the model is not only able to generate questions grammatically correct, but to understand the content of the image and ask about it.
-Furthermore, we not only wanted to generate only a question per image, but to bring out up to five questions for a deeper conversation.

-We used different kind of pictures as we wanted a robust model able to work with all kind of images.
-In the Table \ref{tab:gen_questions} we can see both, old gray and colorful photos, both with vertical and horizontal shapes.
-Most of the pictures we selected for testing were showing people, because these are the type of pictures used in reminiscence therapy, as they evoke memories from the relationships with that persons.
-We also tested pictures showing pets, cars and motorbikes as some people are very attached to them, triggering strong emotions.

 Most of the generated questions could be asked by a person.
-Nonetheless, we found some of the questions such as \textit{How did the car get damaged?} that do not correspond with the image's content, or are not well formulated like \textit{What body of dog is that?}, but can be easily understood.
+Nonetheless, we found some of them such as \textit{What is the man looking at?} that do not correspond with the image's content.

-About the chatbot module, we test it manually by having a conversation with it.
-In the following lines, we can see two samples of a conversation, where each sentence starting with "$>$" is an input to our seq2seq model.
-In this first sample, the chatbot model is clearly overfitted as it repeats the same sentence twice.
-While in the second sample, we can see that the model is able to follow the conversation.\\